thirdweb-dev/js/packages/thirdweb/README.md

 Transactions are the primary way to interact with smart contracts.
 They are created using the `transaction` function.

-There are 3 ways to define a transaction, all of these return the same transaction object.
+There are 4 ways to create a transaction, all of these return the same transaction object.

 ##### Method Signature